 BASEL, Switzerland ‒ Great modern and contemporary art has many homes these days, but the Fondation Beyeler in pretty Riehen, just 20 minutes by tram from Basel, will always have a special place in my heart.
 It’s a perfect example of what the French call tout ensemble (parts forming a whole): Every aspect of a visit — from the trip there to the Renzo Piano building on the tree-filled grounds to the brilliantly curated works by artists like Monet, Matisse, Giacometti, and Rothko — came together to help me see art, and the world, with new insight.

 Ernst and Hildy Beyeler opened the museum in 1997 to make their collection of 300 or so paintings and sculptures gathered over 50 years as gallery owners accessible to all.
 Ernst Beyeler was one of the co-founders of Art Basel, the international art-fair phenomemon, in 1970.
-Today, the Fondation Beyeler is Switzerland's most popular art museum, with a new building in the works.
+Today, the Fondation Beyeler is Switzerland's most popular art museum.

 Central Basel is historic and rich in cultural highlights, but taking Tram 6— who doesn't love Switzerland's efficient transportation? — to Riehen lets me decompress and look at quaint neighborhoods, shops, and fields before arriving steps from the museum.
 My sense of relaxation is complete when I approach the Beyeler, set in Berower Park, an English-style landscape park with trees and ponds ready for strolling.
 The park holds the 18th-century Villa Berower, now the museum's elegant restaurant, with a terrace for alfresco dining and gazing on sculptures by the likes of Alexander Calder and Ellsworth Kelly.